UCF/UCF-GMUCF-Theme/readme.markdown

 ## Configuration

-* The "Theme Options" in the admin contain several fields to set the feed URLs for Weather, News, Announcements and Events feeds used for the emails.
+* The "Theme Options" section of the admin contains several fields to set the feed URLs for Weather, News, Announcements and Events feeds used for the emails.

 ## Development